Rock & Chips: Production

 On 3 July 2009, the BBC announced that the prequel had been commissioned as a 90-minute comedy drama, titled Sex, Drugs & Rock 'n' Chips, to be co-produced by the BBC and Sullivan's production company, Shazam Productions.
 Originally scheduled for August, filming began in October 2009 in London, lasting 19 days.
+Nicholas Lyndhurst described the budget as being "not great", stating that "it was a costume drama and it needed a costume drama budget, and it didn't get that".
+The Pelton Arms in Greenwich served as The Nag's Head during filming.

-Nicholas Lyndhurst, who played Rodney in Only Fools and Horses, would play villain and art connoisseur Freddie Robdal in a reprise of his role in the "Sleepless in Peckham" photograph, Kellie Bright (Bad Girls, The Archers) would play the "glamorous" Joan Trotter, her husband Reg would be portrayed by Shaun Dingwall (Soldier Soldier, Doctor Who), and his father by Phil Daniels (Quadrophenia, EastEnders).
-James Buckley (The Inbetweeners), would play the teenage Derek, Joan and Reg's son, portrayed by David Jason in Only Fools and Horses.
+Lyndhurst, who played Rodney in Only Fools and Horses, would play villain and art connoisseur Freddie Robdal, in a reprise of his role in the "Sleepless in Peckham" photograph.
+Lyndhurst described Freddie as "a villain – charming, but nasty".
+He ensured not to make his performance comparable to Rodney's, describing them as being "like chalk and cheese".
+Kellie Bright (Bad Girls, The Archers) would play the "glamorous" Joan Trotter, while her husband Reg would be portrayed by Shaun Dingwall (Soldier Soldier, Doctor Who), and his father, Ted, by Phil Daniels (Quadrophenia, EastEnders).
+James Buckley (The Inbetweeners), would play the teenage Derek, Joan and Reg's son, who had been portrayed by David Jason in Only Fools and Horses.
 Dewi Humphreys (The Green Green Grass) would direct.
-It was announced in January 2010 that the production would be shown on 24 January on BBC One with the title Rock & Chips.
+It was announced in January 2010 that the production would be shown on 24 January on BBC One with the title Rock & Chips, named for rock salmon and chips, which Sullivan described as "the staple diet" of Peckham during that era.

+Sullivan wished to explore the origins of Del Boy and Rodney, as well as their mother, Joan.
+Sullivan stated that he "decided to return to those misty days of 1960 to meet all those characters we'd only ever heard about".
 The drama was produced by Gareth Gwenlan, who worked on Only Fools and Horses between 1988 and 2003.
-Speaking to the Western Mail, he described it as "essentially a love story" between Joan and Freddie, and he said that Lyndhurst "told me he thinks it's the best thing he's ever done".
+Speaking to the Western Mail, Gwenlan described it as "essentially a love story" between Joan and Freddie, and he said that Lyndhurst "told me he thinks it's the best thing he's ever done".
 Speaking about the casting of Lyndhurst, he said he "would make a marvellous villain, which is something people will never have seen him do on TV before".

-Speaking about continuing the story, Gwenlan said that the production was "run on the idea it'll be turned into a series.
+Regarding the continuation of the story, Gwenlan stated that the production was "run on the idea it'll be turned into a series.
 This one lays the groundwork and John [Sullivan] has enough for about two more series."
 On 13 September 2010, while promoting the third series of The Inbetweeners on BBC Radio 5 Live, James Buckley confirmed that Rock & Chips would return for two more specials, one for Christmas 2010, and the other for Easter 2011.
-John Sullivan died on 22 April 2011, six days before the final episode was broadcast.
+John Sullivan died on 22 April 2011, six days before the final episode was broadcast; he had been intending to write more episodes for the series.